pyne/pyne/news/update_docker_for_circleci.rst

 **Added:**

-* Add hdf5-tools as dependency for docker images used in CircleCI.
+* Add hdf5-tools and future as dependency for docker images used in CircleCI.

 **Changed:** None